The Reed Foundation

 • Match Funding Only: The Reed Foundation does NOT accept direct grant applications.
 All funding is accessed through The Big Give platform's match funding campaigns.
 This is fundamental to their model and non-negotiable.

 • Multiple Annual Opportunities: The Foundation participates in at least 5-6 different Big Give campaigns annually (Christmas Challenge, Small Charities Challenge, Earth Raise, Arts for Impact, Women & Girls, others).
-Organizations rejected from one campaign can reapply to better-aligned campaigns.
+Organisations rejected from one campaign can reapply to better-aligned campaigns.

 • Significant Scale: With £23.4 million in unrestricted reserves and participation in campaigns raising tens of millions annually, this represents substantial funding for UK charities that access it strategically.